knr-at-iaac/cultivation-furniture-0.0.1/README.md

 ## replication (how to build it)

 To replicate this prototype, you can refer to the steps described above, but focusing on the useful ones.
-The files you need for that are all available in this repo.
+The files you need for that are all available in this repo (see the steps below).

+Here is an overview of the steps.

+1) Prepare the file for the CNC, potentially based on this file:

 ### bill of materials (what you will need)